 Careers and Employability Modules for PhD Students

-Two new accredited Careers and Employability modules for PhD students are being launched by the Trinity Careers Service in 2021-2022 and will run annually thereafter.
-They will support PhD students with career planning, critical reflection and decision-making and offer them unique opportunities to prepare for careers in academia and/or industry.
+Trinity Careers Service offers two accredited modules as part of the Trinity Structured PhD.
+These modules will support PhD students with career planning, critical reflection and decision-making and offer them unique opportunities to prepare for careers in academia and/or industry.

 They include a 10 ECTS module on Careers, Employability and Work-based Learning, developed in collaboration with industry partners, and a complementary shorter 5 ECTS module on Careers and Employability.